 Source: Personal Experience

 When traveling or even commuting, be mindful of regional bargains.
 For example, when we drive to Eastern Washington (from Western Washington), we visit some fruit stands to take advantage of bargains on apples and cherries.
-The fruit is grown there so the fruit is extremely fresh and inexpensive if you buy it in season.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.